The 24-hour Emergency Department

 The Emergency Department has a seperate exterior access to the Hospital, located alongside the Main Entrance on Level 0.
 Access via the car park is gained through lift group A.

 What is the Emergency Department at the Hospital da Luz Lisboa?

-The Emergency Department at the Hospital da Luz Lisboa provides medical and surgical care, 24 hours a day, 365 days a year, and is particularly dedicated to the evaluation and treatment of urgent or emergency situations of children and adults, including pregnant women.
+The Emergency Department at the Hospital da Luz Lisboa provides medical and surgical care, and is particularly dedicated to the evaluation and treatment of urgent or emergency situations of children and adults, including pregnant women.

 What resources are available in the Emergency Department?